Yui100901/my_yolo/docs/datasets/pose/coco.md

 ---
 comments: true
-description: Learn about the COCO-Pose dataset, designed to encourage research on pose estimation tasks with standardized evaluation metrics.
+description: Learn about the COCO-Pose datasets, designed to encourage research on pose estimation tasks with standardized evaluation metrics.
 ---

 # COCO-Pose Dataset